29 December 2011 ~ 7 Comments

 Dear reader,

-By love I mean I have been afraid, disappointed, mad, frustrated and empty but I did not forget what matters.
+By love I mean that even when I have been afraid, disappointed, mad, frustrated but I did not forget what matters.
 I still had me, I was complete sentiment within.
 I was mad perhaps, but just fine.
-That’s when I knew, I knew.
-To free myself of desire had left an opening for love, to know something is to have it.
-I contain everything in me; fear is a part of love; wood is a part of fire.
+Freeing myself of desire had left an opening for love, to know something is to have it.
+I contain everything in me; fear is a part of love like wood is a part of fire.
 There is pace in time and yet time is the only thing that is still.
 What I intuit is what I trust, there lies love lies love. lies. love.
-I learnt even more about love throughout the year: That love will not be televised (you will not be able to stay at home, brother…you will not be able to plug in, turn on and cop out…).
-Nope, love will not appear on a cinema screen, in a bank account or an iPad in a fast car or with photoshopped legs.

 Love, like revolution, is radical change.
 It spins you around your own axis until you have no choice but to observe it, to claim it, to live in the middle of a panoramic vista of existence.
 Everything…Love is everything.
 The Chinese philosopher Confucius is to have said, “To love a thing means wanting it to live”.
 And I learnt that I want to live.
 I want Africa to live.
 I want humanity to live.